cjerzak/DescriptiveRepresentationCalculator-software/README.md

 ```

 # An Example Application
 Now, let's do a more complex application.
-Let's compare the observed representation in a hypothetical supreme court with the expected representation value we would see under random sampling.
+Let's compare the observed representation in a hypothetical supreme court with the expected representation index we would see under random sampling.
 ```
 ####################
 # Generate synthetic body with group types A and B